 Finacial - Certain professions carry much more significant earning power than others such as education versus finance.

 Financial Instability - On the flipside, a huge disadvantage of changing careers is that it can create financial instability, especially if you leave a middle or senior position in an industry that you are well established.
-In most cases, unless you’re extraordinarily lucky when you switch careers, you will be forced to take an entry level job, and by correlation an entry level salary.
+In most cases, unless you’re extraordinarily lucky when you switch careers, you will be forced to take an entry-level job, and by correlation an entry-level salary.

-Reduced Job Security - Middle and senior positions also carry much more job security than entry level positions.
+Reduced Job Security - Middle and senior positions also carry much more job security than entry-level positions.
 A member of a company’s middle and senior management is inherently more valuable than a lower-tier employee.

 “Loss” of Knowledge and Experience - Another jarring effect of changing careers is the complete loss of your professional network, both established within your workplace and within your industry.
 You will also have to overcome a loss of knowledge; the immediate repercussion is, of course, going through the labour and cost of training.

 Communication Breakdown - One of the repercussions that might not be immediately obvious is a breakdown of communication when attempting to communicate concepts that you might not be familiar with.
-Especially if you leave a profession where you had a large breath of knowledge or were even considered an expert, this transition to a field you have a limited knowledge of can be extremely frustrating and humbling.
+Especially if you leave a profession where you had a large breadth of knowledge or were even considered an expert, this transition to a field you have a limited knowledge of can be extremely frustrating and humbling.

 Why Do You Want to Change Career